openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/patch.md

 datum patch -o patched_proj1/ proj1/ proj2/
 ```

-- Update the "source1" the current project with a dataset:
+- Update the "source1" source in the current project with a dataset:
 ``` bash
 datum patch -p proj/ --overwrite source1 path/to/dataset2:coco
 ```